Computers, internet and wifi

 The WiFi service is free and easy to use and is available in all our libraries.
 Most personal devices are supported, including laptops, iPads, smartphones, and e-Readers.
 We also provide 24/7 WiFi coverage in Town Hall Square.
 It is your responsibility to protect your own WiFi device from viruses and malware.

 Printing from WiFi

-You can access it from Android and Apple devices, Windows laptops and Windows phones.
-Unfortunately, WiFi printing is not available from non-smart phones, Blackberry devices, Samsung S3 phones or laptops that use a Linux operating system.
-You must be a library member to use WiFi print services.
+You can access it from most devices including Android and Apple, Windows laptops and Windows phones.
+Unfortunately, WiFi printing is not available from non-smart phones.

 Computer sessions for beginners